spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 It’s time to deploy your application to a virtual cluster.
-Name the application "single-scenario."
+Name the application `single-scenario`.
 For the **App profile** input field, click on the button to the right of the input field to get a list of all your available app profiles.
 Select the **hello-universe-ui profile** and click on **Confirm**.